-6.3 Module: Basics of Estimation Theory and its Application in Geoscience Remote Sensing (GSchApplGeoRS) [M-BGU-103422]
+6.3 Module: Basics of Estimation Theory and its Application in Geoscience Remote Sensing [M-BGU-103422]

-Responsible:

-Prof. Dr. Jan Cermak

 Prof. Dr.-Ing.
 Stefan Hinz

-Organisation:

-KIT Department of Civil Engineering, Geo- and Environmental Sciences
+Organisation: KIT Department of Civil Engineering, Geo- and Environmental Sciences

-Part of:

-С redits Grading scale Recurrence Duration Language Level Version 8 Grade to a tenth Each summer term 1 term German/English 4 2
+Credits Grading scale Recurrence Duration Language Level Version 7 Grade to a tenth Each summer term 1 term German/English 4 2

 Mandatory T-BGU-106821 Basics of Estimation Theory, Prerequisite This item will not influence the grade calculation of this parent.
 1 CR Hinz T-BGU-106633 Data Analysis in Geoscience Remote Sensing Projects, Prerequisite This item will not influence the grade calculation of this parent.
-2 CR Cermak T-BGU-106822 Basics of Estimation Theory and its Application in Geoscience Remote Sensing 5 CR Cermak, Hinz oral exam of about 30 min.
+2 CR Cermak T-BGU-106822 Basics of Estimation Theory and its Application in Geoscience Remote Sensing 4 CR Cermak, Hinz oral exam of about 30 min.